Jacob Blokland

 place Function Centre

-I come from a small, rural area called Broadfields in Canterbury, New Zealand, with a background in geology and biological sciences, which I studied at University of Canterbury.
-Upon completing my MSc there, which focused on the description, comparison, palaeobiology and phylogenetics relating to Paleocene (62-60 million-year-old) fossil penguins from Chatham Island, I moved to South Australia in 2018 to pursue avian palaeontology.
+I come from a rural area called Broadfields in Canterbury, New Zealand, with a background in geology and biological sciences, which I studied at University of Canterbury.
+Upon completing my MSc there, which focused on the description, palaeobiology and evolution of Paleocene (62-60 million-year-old) fossil penguins from Chatham Island, I moved to South Australia in 2018 to further pursue avian palaeontology.

-I am also Oasis Project Development Officer at Oasis – Student Wellbeing Centre, where I am involved in supporting connection, community and wellbeing at Flinders, including the coordination of Flinders Mates and the Flinders Community Market.
+I am also Oasis Project Development Officer at Oasis – Student Wellbeing Centre, where I am involved in supporting connection, community and wellbeing at Flinders, including the coordination of Flinders Mates and the Flinders Community Market programs.

 Qualifications